• Skip to primary navigation

 South Branch Solar is expected to operate for 30+ years, providing significant economic investment to the community, a substantial property tax base for the surrounding community and Arcadia school system, and generate emission-free renewable energy.

 South Branch Solar applied for permit approval through the Ohio Power Siting Board in July 2021.
-A design modification was filed in December 2021 scaling the project size down from 205 MW to130 MW, in addition to other design enhancements.
-If approved, construction of South Branch Solar is expected to begin in 2024, bringing an influx of new jobs to the community.
-The project would begin operating by 2025 pending the necessary review and approvals.
+A design modification was filed in December 2021 scaling the project size down from 205 MW to 130 MW, in addition to other design enhancements.
+Project construction is anticipated to begin in 2025, bringing an influx of new construction jobs to the community.
+The Project is planned to achieve operation in 2026, pending the necessary Ohio Power Siting Board authorization.

 Project location